chat-apropo/Unrealircd-History-Logger/README.md

-        blacklist {}; /* If set to any those channels wont have any history */ dbpath "/home/irc/histlog.db"; /* Database to store messages and other info for the module */ regonly 1; /* Allow registered users only to use this feature */ }
+        blacklist {}; /* If set to any those channels wont have any history */ dbpath "/home/irc/histlog.db"; /* Database to store messages and other info for the module */ regonly 1; /* Allow registered users only to use this feature */ maxlength 1000; /* Max backlog size to send to a client */ }
 }